WISDEM/WOMBAT/docs/source/index.rst

 6) When the servicing is complete, the subassembly will be placed back to good-as-new condition and the turbine will be reset to operating.
-From there all the turbine's and drivetrain's failure and maintenance models be turned back on, and the simulation will continue on in the same manner until it reaches it's user- or weather-defined ending point.
+From there all the turbine's and drivetrain's failure and maintenance models be turned back on, and the simulation will continue on in the same manner until it reaches its user- or weather-defined ending point.

 .. image:: images/simulation_diagram.png